viodotcom/vio-fe-assignment/README.md

 ## Submission

-Please provide:
+Submit your solution by:
-1. Create a new private GitHub repository with this codebase
+1. Creating a new private GitHub repository with this codebase
-2. Create a pull request (PR) with all your changes, including:
+2. Creating a pull request (PR) with all your changes, including:
    - Your HotelsSearchWidget component
    - All other changes you made to the codebase
    - An updated `NOTES.md` file with a brief explanation of your approach and any improvements made, as well as any notes about your AI usage
-3. Add the [findhotel-reviewers](https://github.com/findhotel-reviewers) user as a reviewer to your PR
+3. Adding the [findhotel-reviewers](https://github.com/findhotel-reviewers) user as a reviewer to your PR

 ## Questions?